DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

                     - compliance
                     - education
                     - guidance
-            - Design: process used to define software requirements and develop software
+            - 📝Design: process used to define software requirements and develop software
                 - this function includes practices for:
                     - threat modeling: designed to reduce the number of security-related design and coding flaws as well as the severity of other flaws.
-                    - threat assessment
+                    - threat assessment using threatmodelling techniques
                     - security requirements
                     - security architecture
-            - Implementation: process of building and deploying software components and managing flaws
+            - 📝Implementation: process of building and deploying software components and managing flaws
                 - this function includes:
                     - secure build
                     - secure deployment
                     - defect management practices
-            - Verification: activities undertaken to confirm code meets business and security requirements
+            - 📝Verification: activities undertaken to confirm code meets business and security requirements
                 - this function includes:
                     - architecture assessment
                     - requirements-driven testing
                     - security testing
-            - Operations: actions taken to maintain security throughout the software lifecycle after code is released
+            - 📝Operations: actions taken to maintain security throughout the software lifecycle after code is released
                 - function includes:
                     - incident management
                     - environment management